 When you teach it’s important to provide clear understandable information.
 When you facilitate or lead a group, it’s important to provide clear process instructions.
 But regardless of how “good” you are at this, there is no guarantee that your message has been received completely or correctly.

 And so to our lesson:

-If we want to teach or facilitate effectively, we need to check early and often that what we are saying has been received and understood.
+To teach or facilitate effectively, check early and often that what we are saying has been received and understood.
 When we use the ask, tell, ask model of participative learning, the second ask — the follow-up check for reception and understanding — is the one that’s all too easy to omit.

 When we improv players made sure that our pattern passes had been received, we were amazed at how complex a game of “You” we could successfully play.
 In the same way, faithfully using all three steps of the ask, tell, ask model allows us to check that our teaching and facilitation as been received and understood, allowing us to create complex and successful active learning at our meetings.

 I have learned so many lessons from improv.
 Here are more of my experiences and takeaways for event professionals from the wonderful five-day improv and mindfulness workshop Mindful Play, Playful Mind, held June 8-13 2016, at Mere Point on the beautiful Maine coast — followed by their relevance to event design (red).
 (Here’s Part 1.)